collapsed-stacks/atheism/questions/1235/what-is-the-best-way-to-talk-to-people-who-are-questioning-their-belief-in-god-i.md

 - posted by: [Colin Mackay](https://stackexchange.com/users/-1/30-colin-mackay) on 2010-12-23
 - score: 0

-<p>Influence, coercion, goals.
+Influence, coercion, goals.
 Sounds like authoritarian personalities trying to convert the people.
 As an atheist, I wouldn't try to convert anyone.
 The knowledge is there and freely available to anyone if they wish to learn.
-The path to atheism is critical thinking.</p>
+The path to atheism is critical thinking.

-<p>De-conversion is, I imagine a very traumatic time for anyone.
+De-conversion is, I imagine a very traumatic time for anyone.
 Having an untrained authoritarian messing with your psyche at any time could never be considered as helpful, little own ethical proposition.
 However, by presenting the freethought community as an open and accepting one, where your friend's questions may be answered in a contextually sensitive way, is not a bad idea.
-There are many xxians in the community who, I am sure, are willing to share their thoughts and feelings on these matters.</p>
+There are many xxians in the community who, I am sure, are willing to share their thoughts and feelings on these matters.

-<p>It is unfortunate that some seem predisposed, with equal fervour to the local priest, to take on the role of authoritarian leader at such vulnerable times.</p>
+It is unfortunate that some seem predisposed, with equal fervour to the local priest, to take on the role of authoritarian leader at such vulnerable times.

 ## Answer 1659